What is CareerWell?

 - Understanding concepts of transformative technologies (eg, artificial intelligence [AI], internet of things [IoT], big data, virtual/augmented reality [VR/AR]) for use in decision-making

-Through collaborations with for-profit, nonprofit, and government partners, CareerWell will offer activities centered around training current and emerging workers to develop skills in key competency areas below, which represent the building blocks for workers to secure employment and advance their careers in a dynamic and digitized labor market.
+Through collaborations with for-profit, nonprofit, and government partners, CareerWell offers activities centered around training current and emerging workers to develop skills in key competency areas, which represent the building blocks for workers to secure employment and advance their careers in a dynamic and digitized labor market.

 |Adaptability, Flexibility, and Collaboration||Flexibly managing unusual circumstances for which no explicit instructions exist through collaborative efforts|

 |Technology Savviness||Understanding basic concepts of transformative technologies (e.g., artificial intelligence [AI] and machine learning [ML], internet of things [IoT], virtual reality)|

 |Creativity and Innovation||Conceiving and implementing novel solutions for new and existing market needs|

 |Entrepreneurship||Establishing and positioning new business ventures within an existing organization or leading to a new corporate entity.|

 |Data Literacy||Analyzing data and making decisions in response to it|